carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

 ## Install

-These APIs or only available in the latest release candidate, so see the documentation on [installing the latest release candidate of kapp-controller](install-alpha.md) to get started.
+These APIs are only available in the latest release candidate, so see the documentation on [installing the latest release candidate of kapp-controller](install-alpha.md) to get started.